Firedrake/icinga2-api-client/README.md

 icy -a -s mdraid - show all "mdraid" services

 icy -a wuerfelbrenner - show all services on host wuerfelbrenner

+## Operation (icy-downtime)

+This uses a restricted subset of the Icinga's downtime functionality.

+List current downtimes with:

+icy-downtime (-c conffile)

+Put HOSTA and HOSTB and all their services into a 2-hour downtime, effective immediately, with a message:

+icy-downtime -d -m "Users are boring" HOSTA HOSTB

+For a different duration, append XhYmZs for hours, minutes and seconds (not all elements are needed).

+Remove downtimes on HOSTA and HOSTB:

+icy-downtime -u HOSTA HOSTB

+Remove downtimes on all hosts:

+icy-downtime -u -a

 ## Todo